Skip to content

 What we won't do

-No changes to the template based on this card — just validation.
+No changes to the template based on this issue — just validation.

 Expected outcome